cfortuner/promptable/apps/docs/docs/modules/utilities/text-splitters.md

 TextSplitter is an abstract class and cannot be instantiated directly.
 Instead, it should be extended to implement the splitText method.

+You can configure the TextSplitter by passing in an options object when instantiating it.
+The following options are available:

+- `chunk`: a boolean indicating whether to split text into chunks.
+Default is false.
+- `chunkSize`: a number indicating the maximum size of each chunk.
+Default is 1000.
+- `overlap`: a number indicating the amount of overlap between chunks.
+Default is 200.
+- `lengthFn`: a function that returns the length of a text chunk.
+Default is based on the tokenizer used.

 ## Splitter Types

 The following subclasses are provided: